Skip to main content

 A flow is composed of steps, verdicts, data blocks, and routes.
 When designing a flow:

-For example, start with an ID verification step that outputs multiple verdicts (success, fraud, capture_failed) through corresponding routes, each connected to the appropriate next step or end step.
+1. Define the initial process steps For example, start with an ID verification step that outputs multiple verdicts (verified, not_verified, fraud_detected) through corresponding routes, each connected to the appropriate next step or end step.

-Data blocks produced by one step can be used as inputs to downstream steps.
+2. Reuse outputs between Steps Data blocks produced by one step can be used as inputs to downstream steps.
 For instance, a BasicIdentity data block created during ID verification can be passed to an AML screening step, which then produces its own verdict and PepAndSanctionsResults data blocks.

-Add additional steps for risk checks, digital signals, signatures, or evidence collection.
+3. Extend the flow as needed Add additional steps for risk checks, digital signals, signatures, or evidence collection.
 Each step follows the same pattern of verdicts, data blocks, and routes.

 By combining steps, verdicts, data blocks, and routes, you can build complex trust flows.